Love of the Arts Begins at Home

 If drawing, painting, playing an instrument, dancing, singing or being on stage is the way your child likes to spend time, this article is for you!
 Integrating their art into your home and life will not only help your child excel in their art, it can also help them regulate and express emotions more easily and feel more confident about who they are.

-Children who are exposed to the arts – dance, music, theater and visual art – are confident and expressive.
-They develop problem-solving skills, discipline and collaboration.
-They learn self-expression, risk-taking and the ability to observe and interpret the world.
-Participation in the arts is just as important to raising well-rounded children as participation in academics and athletics.
+The arts – dance, music, theater and visual art – also help develop problem-solving skills, discipline and collaboration.
+Children with exposure to these creative outlets learn self-expression, risk-taking and the ability to observe and interpret the world.
+Arts education and experiences are just as important to raising well-rounded children as participation in academics and athletics.

 No matter which part of the metro area you call home, arts opportunities abound!
 From large cultural institutions to the neighborhood dance studio and youth theater companies to outdoor painting classes, Atlanta’s art community has something for everyone who is interested.